aaronaddleman/aaronaddleman-academic/content/project/prometheus-on-k8-rpi/index.md

 But... running Prometheus on the K8 was not the easiest.
 I cobbled many projects together and filled in my own touches to finish the job.

 [rak8-metrics](https://github.com/aaronaddleman/rak8-metrics) holds all of the files I used for bringing up Prometheus on a K8 cluster running on the Raspberry Pi.

-## todo list

-- [ ] Move the docker images to be built by your own Dockerfiles
-- [ ] Run the services without using port forwarding